Prime XBT App

 Using short selling and put options can be part of a powerful investment strategy.
 This article will give you an overview so you too can use the same tools successful institutional investors use.

-What is short selling?
+What is Short Selling?

-Short selling is how professional investors take advantage of the price drop in a specific market.
 It is often combined other with financial products to either create a profit or limit risk on already opened positions.

 A short sell or put options can open up completely new opportunities and possibilities when used appropriately as markets are dropping.
 As mentioned in the introduction, legendary traders have used these tools to create immense wealth.